aevilla160/hpc_docs/docs/office_hour.md

 ## First-time user log in to HPC tutorial <!-- {docsify-ignore} -->
 Below is a tutorial for first-time users on how to log in to HPC cluster.
 The tutorial used Pinnacles as an example.
-If users still cannot login after watching the tutorial, feel free to contact us [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).
+If users still cannot login after watching the tutorial, feel free to open a a general consultationt ticket - Follow the steps below.

+Steps on requesting support with resetting password if users still having issues logging in after following tutorial video:
+1. Go to CyberInfrastrucre & Research Technologies Service Now page.
+[Click Here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).

+2. At the bottom of the page there will be a "Request Service" button, click the button.

+3. Login with your UCM NetID and Password if prompted to do so.

+4. You will be promted with a new page that will require you to put in information including a description of the assistance you are requesting.
+In this case it will be resetting of password, so in the description state that you are requesting help with resetting of Remote Cluster password.

+5. When all the required fields are completed you can submit the ServiceNow Request to recieve assistance on resetting password!

+Request Services & Contact Us - [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).

+Reset Password & Login Video Below!

 <p align='center'>
 <iframe width="560" height="500" src="https://www.youtube.com/embed/kfHjL9_kgQA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>